Keerthijan3/NBA-Analytics/README.md

 Results: Players that perform better are often outliers in this PCA plot.
 How much of an outlier a player is can often tell us how important he is to the team.

+Useful Scripts:
+ExtractSeasonData.py/ExtractPlayerData.py - Creates a pkl file with season/player stats from basketball-reference that are to be used by scripts (or updates them)

-This repo used data from: https://www.kaggle.com/drgilermo/nba-players-stats
+This repo scrapes data from: https://www.basketball-reference.com